Where to watch the World Cup 2014 in Berlin

 Even though the screening times of the games will be later than usual this year, (6pm and onwards), there are still venues ready to get the screens up and the beer flowing so you can enjoy each game well into the evening before staggering home after celebrating your own personal win or loss.

 An open air venue is probably the best way to watch a match when the evening is fine for atmospheric fantasy of what it might almost be like if you were actually there, the crowds, the chants, the heat.
-Here are My Destination Berlin’s top spots in Berlin to get your kick on, or off.
+Here are My Guide Berlin’s top spots in Berlin to get your kick on, or off.

 Image © alobos Life